AsuxAX/asuxax/README.md

 # Hello there, stranger.
 ## About me
-My username is AsuxAX.
 I'm a self-taught programmer who has been learning Python for over 2 years now (started in 2021).
 I've made a few small projects on GitHub that I no longer really maintain.
 I am currently working on a few big projects right now that I plan on releasing this year or next year.
 One of them is a content-based anime recommendation algorithm.

 #### Hobbies